gooddata/gooddata-ui/docs/pivot_table_component.md

 ## Sorting in pivot tables

 You can [sort](result_specification.md#sorting) rows and attribute columns in any pivot table.
+Measures are always listed in the same order in which they were defined in the ```measures``` prop.

 **Important!** Sorting must be applied to any column attribute that is used in the pivot table.

-Measures are always listed in the same order in which they were defined in the ```measures``` prop.

-In the sample table above
+For example, in the table above, you apply sorting to both the Franchise Fees (measure) and the Date (column attribute)

 ### Example: Sorting by measure